grafana/grafana/docs/sources/installation/configuration.md

 ### host

 Only applicable to MySQL or Postgres.
-Includes IP or hostname and port or in case of unix sockets the path to it.
+Includes IP or hostname and port or in case of Unix sockets the path to it.
-For example, for MySQL running on the same host as Grafana: `host = 127.0.0.1:3306` or with unix sockets: `host = /var/run/mysqld/mysqld.sock`
+For example, for MySQL running on the same host as Grafana: `host = 127.0.0.1:3306` or with Unix sockets: `host = /var/run/mysqld/mysqld.sock`

 ### name